 What is the Professional Development Micro-Grants program?

 People who have been diagnosed with cancer face a number of challenges when trying to manage working through treatment, returning to work or finding a job — even years after treatment.
-The micro-grants program offers cancer patients and survivors financial assistance for professional development opportunities that will allow them to enhance or build new skills.
+The micro-grants program offers cancer patients and survivors a financial reimbursement for professional development opportunities that will allow them to enhance or build new skills.

 What types of professional development does the grant cover?

 “Professional development” encompasses any type of course, training, conference or coaching that is essential in order for a cancer survivor to advance or maintain his/her current job, shift jobs, or look for a new opportunity during or after cancer treatment.